andrewmoles2/rTrainIntroduction/r-data-wrangling-2/r_data_wrangling_2.md

 ## 5          5          5          5          5
 ```

+As a side note, the `janitor` package has loads of other really useful functions which are neatly summarised (with examples) here: <https://cran.r-project.org/web/packages/janitor/vignettes/janitor.html>

 ## Clean names exercise
 As the movies_imdb data we are using already has cleaned names, we will load in another dataset as an example: the pokemon dataset we have used in previous workshops.